MichaelSpila97/S3K_Genetic_Algorithm/README.md

           * Load State: T

    * Other:
-      * Create a save state at the beginning of any act in the game before or as the act title card is on screen
+      * Create a save state at the beginning of any act before or as the act title card is drop down on to screen.

-3. If your display setting for you machines are not the following change them to the following settings:
+3. If your display settings for you machines are not the following change them to the following settings:

    * Screen Resolution: 1920 X 1080